DistopicMind/ServerlessImgAutotag/README.md

 # How to run the application

 ## Backend
-Before deploying the application create your own Auth0 application (see ) and set `jwksUrl` in `Auth0Authorizer.ts`
+Before deploying the application create your own Auth0 application and set `jwksUrl` in `Auth0Authorizer.ts`

 To deploy an application run the following commands: